 - 6.5 oz egg whites

 - 6.5 oz sugar, (divided)

 - 1 1/2 teaspoons vanilla

 - Whisk the whites with the remainder of the sugar and the vanilla until you reach medium peaks.
 (If using the same stand mixer, wash the bowl and whisk really well before proceeding.
-If whisking by hand, do it at the same time as you are whisking the yolks on the mixer.
+If whisking by hand or with a hand mixer, do it at the same time as you are whisking the yolks on the mixer.
 You can't overmix the yolks, so just let them go until you're finished with the whites).

-- Pour the whipped yolks into the bowl containing the whites.
-Resift the flour and salt over the top of the eggs and then gently but thoroughly fold everything together.
+- Scrape the meringue onto the yolk mixter.
+Resift the flour over the top of the eggs and then gently but thoroughly fold everything together.